w3c/market-data-odrl-profile/NewActionTerms.md

 ----------------|------------
 Data Type | Exchange Data
 Context | Frequently used to indicate distribution to an external party.
-Note | Could be modelled as:
+Note | Could be modelled as a `md:Distribute` action with an `md:ExternalParty` value for the `md:recipient` constraint.
 ```
 []    md:action   [
                       a               md:Distribute ;